 Relatively unknown to the British public, BBN dug up some interesting facts about the visiting fighter, Samuel Vargas:

-1 Born on April 12th 1989 in Bogota, Columbia, Samuel Andrés Vargas Ariza is currently 29-years-old
+1 Born on April 12th 1989 in Bogota, Colombia, Samuel Andrés Vargas Ariza is currently 29-years-old

 3 Being one of only two non-speaking English students in his school, he began to get into fights and hung around the streets too much, so his mother stepped in and enrolled him into the local boxing gym, which he says taught him discipline and kept him occupied and out of trouble